christiandudel/EDSD2023/Slides/1st_session.md

 - One mandatory assignment
 - Assignment handed out on September 25
 - Deadline: October 22
-- Assignment will consist of several exercises: "Do this and that with R", "Solve this problem with R", etc.
+- Assignment will consist of several tasks

 # Assignment: Your solutions

 - You submit R code as solutions (via email)
 - R code should be commented, explaining what is happening
-- Code should work "out-of-the-box" without errors
+- Code should work without errors

 # Assignment: Deadline